flutter/website/src/content/ai-toolkit/feature-integration.md

 * **Custom styling**: Define unique visual styles to match the chat appearance to the overall app.
-* **Chat w/o UI**: Interact directly with the LLM providers without affecting the user’s current chat session.
+* **Chat w/o UI**: Interact directly with the LLM providers without affecting the user's current chat session.
 * **Custom LLM providers**: Build your own LLM provider for integration of chat with your own model backend.
 * **Rerouting prompts**: Debug, log, or reroute messages meant for the provider